awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 Fargate tasks do not support the `DAEMON` scheduling strategy\.

 `deploymentController`
-The deployment controller type the service is using\. \.
+The deployment controller to use for the service\.
+For more information, see [Amazon ECS Deployment Types](deployment-types.md)\.
 `type`
 The deployment controller type to use\.
-If `ECS` is specified, your tasks will launched through Amazon ECS\.
-If `CODE_DEPLOY` is specified, your tasks will be deployed through AWS CodeDeploy\.
+There are three deployment controller types available:
+`ECS`
+The rolling update \(`ECS`\) deployment type involves replacing the current running version of the container with the latest version\.
+The number of containers Amazon ECS adds or removes from the service during a rolling update is controlled by adjusting the minimum and maximum number of healthy tasks allowed during a service deployment, as specified in the [deploymentConfiguration](#deploymentConfiguration)\.
+`CODE_DEPLOY`
+The blue/green \(`CODE_DEPLOY`\) deployment type uses the blue/green deployment model powered by CodeDeploy, which allows you to verify a new deployment of a service before sending production traffic to it\.
+`EXTERNAL`
+The external deployment type enables you to use any third party deployment controller for full control over the deployment process for an Amazon ECS service\.

 `tags`
 The metadata that you apply to the service to help you categorize and organize them\.
 Each tag consists of a key and an optional value, both of which you define\.
-For more information, see [Resources and Tags](ecs-resource-tagging.md)\.
+When a service is deleted, the tags are deleted as well\.
+Tag keys can have a maximum character length of 128 characters, and tag values can have a maximum length of 256 characters\.
+For more information, see [Tagging Your Amazon ECS Resources](ecs-using-tags.md)\.

 `enableECSManagedTags`
 Specifies whether to enable Amazon ECS managed tags for the tasks in the service\.
 For more information, see [Tagging Your Resources for Billing](ecs-using-tags.md#tag-resources-for-billing)\.